Golf Betting Games: Complete Rules and Strategy Guide

 Scramble

 Team best ball with a shotgun start.
 The go-to format for charity outings, corporate events, and any group over 16.
-Live leaderboard included.
+Field leaderboard included.

 4-40 teams Read Guide